geoffrey4444/PCGM/README.md

-# Pacific Coast Gravity Meeting Archive
+# Jim Isenberg Pacific Coast Gravity Meeting Archive
 This respository collects the programs for each Pacific Coast Gravity Meeting since its founding in 1985.
+Starting with PCGM 35, the meeting has been renamed the Jim Isenberg Pacific Coast Gravity Meeting.

 Links for PCGM 1 - PCGM 30 are originally from [an archive hosted at UCSD](https://ccom.ucsd.edu/~pcgm31/archive/), while more recent links are also listed as part of the American Physical Society Division of Gravity's [archive of regional meetings](https://dgrav.org/regional-gravity-meetings/).

-This archive stores PDFs of each program in the the Programs folder, as a backup in case any of the links below ever stop working.
+This respository stores PDFs of each program in the the Programs folder, as a backup in case any of the links below ever stop working.

 ## Links to PCGM programs
 - [PCGM 39 (Caltech, 2023)](http://www.tapir.caltech.edu/~pcgm39/)